Deeplocal/scrubber/README.md

    `mkdir Projects`

-6. Navigate into the directory
+6. Navigate into the directory.

    `cd Projects`